sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Parameters
 """""""""""
 * input: Tensor type, representing the input Tensor.
+Must be at least a 2-dimensional tensor.
 * scale_h: Float type, representing the resize scale along h-axis.
+Must be greater than 0.
 * scale_w: Float type, representing the resize scale along w-axis.
+Must be greater than 0.
 * method: String type, representing the interpolation method.
 Optional values are "nearest" or "linear".
+Default is "nearest".
 * coord_mode: string type, representing the method used in inverse map of coordinates.
 Optional values are "align_corners", "pytorch_half_pixel", "half_pixel" or "asymmetric".
+Default is "pytorch_half_pixel".
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.

 Note that, parameter `coord_mode` defined here is the same as the parameter `coordinate_transformation_mode` defined in onnx operator `Resize`.
 Supposed that resize scale along h/w-axis is `scale`, input coordinate is `x_in`, input size is `l_in`, output coordinate is `x_out`, output size is `l_out`, then the defintion of inverse map of coordinates is as follows: